 Date night without discounted gift cards is just silly.

-20. Car rentals that are up to 30% cheaper than Expedia (or anywhere else!)
+18. Car rentals through Costco are up to 30% cheaper than Expedia.

 Oh hello there, Very Best Deal at Costco.